Suffolk University Law School: Costs

 The tuition at Suffolk Law for the 2022–2023 academic year is $53,920 for the day division and $40,440 for the night division.

 Notable people

 Throughout Suffolk's history, faculty and alumni have played prominent roles in many different fields.
 Its 24,000 alumni are found in high-level judicial, political, and private positions throughout the United States.

+In 1913, Thaddeus Alexander Kitchener, a native of Jamaica, was the first "colored" graduate of the law school.
+A scholarship is named for him.
+He went on to help lead the Boston Chronicle newspaper with other West Indian immigrants in Boston.
+Thomas Vreeland Jones was another early Black graduate and Louis Eugene Pasco was Black and Mexican.

 Judiciary

-Several State Supreme Court judges, including associate justices of the Massachusetts Supreme Judicial Court Elspeth B. Cypher, Frank Gaziano, and Serge Georges Jr., graduated from Suffolk Law.
+Several State Supreme Court judges, including associate justices of the Massachusetts Supreme Judicial Court Elspeth B. Cypher (retired), Frank Gaziano, and Serge Georges Jr., graduated from Suffolk Law.
 Other alumni include Chief Justice Paul Suttell and senior justice Maureen McKenna Goldberg of the Rhode Island Supreme Court, and Chief Justice Paul Reiber of the Vermont Supreme Court.